Bespoke vs Made-to-Measure vs Off-the-Rack

 Jens advises clients at our Sukhumvit atelier on bespoke suits, shirts and fabric selection, working daily with premium Italian and British mills such as Zegna, Vitale Barberis Canonico and Dormeuil.

-More about Endel TailorRelated Articles
+More about Endel TailorFrequently asked questions

 How Much Does a Bespoke Suit Cost in Bangkok?
 2026 Price Guide